-It's easy for us humans to fish things out jars with narrow openings.
+It's easy for us humans to fish food out jars with narrow openings.
 We have things like utensils and opposable thumbs and if all else fails, the ability to turn the jar over.
 Then, presto!
 We have that last stubborn pickle.

-Hawaiian and New Caledonian crows evolved in similar environments, but they evolved independently of one another, meaning the crows weren't swapping tips on which stick is the best one for the job.
+Hawaiian and New Caledonian crows evolved in similar environments, but they did so independently of one another, meaning the crows weren't swapping tips on which stick is the best one for the job.
 Researchers think the birds' similar environments — including a lack of competition and predators — gave them ample time to experiment with tool use.
 The same way we figure out whether or not the salad fork works better than the dinner fork for spearing that last pickle.

 Editor's note: This story has been updated since it was first published in September 2016.